metabase/metabase/docs/troubleshooting-guide/filters.md

 ## Is the dashboard filter actually connected to your question?

-**Root cause** The filter is not connected to any cards on the dashboard, or connected to the wrong field.
+**Root cause:** The filter isn't connected to any cards on the dashboard, or connected to the wrong field.

 **Steps to take:**